 Method remove (illustrated by Figure 4.16) is straightforward, though the code is somewhat longer.
-First, the variable it is assigned the value being removed, Note that we must separate the element, which is returned to the caller, from the link object.
-The following lines then adjust the pointers.
+First, the variable it is assigned the value being removed.
+Note that we must separate the element, which is returned to the caller, from the link object.
+The following lines then adjust the list.

 '''

 E it = curr.next().element(); // Remember

-value if (curr.next().next() != null)

-curr.next().next().setPrev(curr); else tail
+value curr.next().next().setPrev(curr);

-= curr; // Removed last Object: set tail

 curr.setNext(curr.next().next()); // Remove from list

 '''

-The first line stores the value of the node being removed.
 The second line makes the next node's prev pointer point to the left of the node being removed.
-If necessary, tail is updated.
 Finally, the next field of the node preceding the one being deleted is adjusted.
-The final steps of method remove are to update the list length and to return the value of the deleted element.
+The final steps of method remove are to update the list length and return the value of the deleted element.